Ranking Unraveled: Recipes for LLM Rankings in Head-to-Head AI Combat

 \paragraph{Scalability Constraints} One significant limitation arises from the scalability constraints inherent in pairwise evaluations.
-As the number of LLMs in the ecosystem continues to expand, the number of required comparisons grows quadratically.
+As the number of LLMs in the ecosystem expands, the number of required comparisons grows quadratically.
 This introduces computational challenges and resource constraints that may limit the feasibility of exhaustive head-to-head evaluations, particularly for larger sets of models.

-\paragraph{Human Feedback Variability} Another concern is the variability in human feedback, which our rankings are heavily based on.
+\paragraph{Human Feedback Variability} Another concern is the variability in human feedback, on which our rankings are heavily based.
 Human judgments can be subjective and influenced by numerous factors, including the individual's background, expertise, and contextual understanding.
-This variability can introduce noise into the ranking system, which can affect the stability and reliability of the evaluations.
+This variability can introduce noise into the ranking system, affecting the evaluations' stability and reliability.